 2. Quantitative proficiency:

 Evidence of a high level of proficiency (a GPA of at least 3.0) in quantitative subjects such as calculus, linear algebra, statistics and econometrics is required.
 In cases where evidence of quantitative ability is not obvious, applicants may be asked to supply a GMAT/GRE score or other supplementary evidence of quantitative ability.
-Knowledge of VBA is strongly preferred.

-- Introductory/Corporate Finance
+- Foundations of Finance

 - Financial Accounting

-4. English language proficiency:
+5. English language proficiency:

 Applicants must demonstrate the ability to communicate in English in one of the following ways:

 a) An undergraduate degree from a university at which the language of instruction and examination was English

 If you have studied at an English-language university outside of Canada, official confirmation of English as the language of instruction and examination from your university will be required.

-The application fee is CDN$175.
+The application fee is $195 CAD.